fbpx

 A. Psychological Assessment and Counseling:

-Most bariatric programs require patients to undergo a psychological evaluation to assess their readiness for surgery and identify any underlying mental health issues that may impact their ability to adhere to post-operative guidelines.
+Most bariatric programs require patients to undergo a Eating disorders to assess their readiness for surgery and identify any underlying mental health issues that may impact their ability to adhere to post-operative guidelines.
 This evaluation typically includes screening for depression, anxiety, eating disorders, and substance abuse.
 Engaging in pre-surgical counseling can help address these issues and develop coping strategies for the challenges ahead.

 B. Developing Realistic Expectations: